grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 {{< figure src="figure-naive.svg" position="center" caption="The Naive Solution" >}}

 What we need is to find a way that we can *guarantee* that the ray will intersect with a wall and that it will stop right on the border of that wall.
-In math land we might be able to do this by extending the ray an infinitely small distance infinitely many times.
+In math land, we might be able to do this by extending the ray an infinitely small distance infinitely many times.
 Sadly, we're not in math land so we can't do that.

 The solution to this, as you might have guessed from the foreshadowing earlier, is to align all the walls to a grid.
-If we know that the walls fall on predictable intervals we can calculate a reliable distance to extend our ray each time.
+If we know that the walls fall at predictable intervals we can calculate a reliable distance to extend our ray each time.

 {{< figure src="figure-solution.svg" position="center" caption="Notice a pattern?" >}}